pryv/data-types/README.md

 Event types in a key / value structure.
 It is mainly used for applications that require data format validation.

 This file is the one that is exposed by the [service information](https://api.pryv.com/reference/#service-info) in the `eventTypes` property.
-Example: [https://reg.pryv.me/service/info](https://reg.pryv.me/service/info)
+Example: [https://reg.pryv.me/service/info](https://reg.pryv.me/service/info).
-*Note: Only the properties `version` and `types` are mandatory.*

 ```json
 {